Áʼa꞉líya Warbus: Personal life

 Warbus is a mother of three, and is married to Lummi Nation member Kalvin Warbus.
 Warbus currently lives in the Skowkale First Nation.
-She is a regular participant of the CrossFit Games, and with her husband are active canoe racers with the Star Nation Canoe Club.
+She is a regular participant of the CrossFit Games.
+Warbus and her husband are both active canoe racers with the Star Nation Canoe Club.
 In 2011, she was the emcee for the Peace Walk through Chilliwack during National Addictions Awareness Week.

 She previously worked as a hip-hop artist who performed under the moniker "Keliya".
 She was the recipient of a $10,000 Telus Storyhive grant to perform her music video Take Us.
 She was also part of the Stó꞉lō hip-hop group Rapsure Risin', where she performed under the monikers "Apt Exact" and "T Mela_D", alongside Carrielynn Victor who went by "Num!nouS".
 Warbus recalled her initial reception as having been described as "not gangster."
 The duo was the subject of the documentary Rapsure Risin by Damien Bouchard for RedwireTV.
 Warbus was the host of the second Annual International Indigenous Hip Hop Awards in 2022.